paskma/framework-parlib/experiments/testcase_race/README.txt

-Raco condition: updating a shared counter with(out) synchronization by multiple threads.
+Race condition: updating a shared counter with(out) synchronization by multiple threads.

-Unlike testcase_race, this testcase_race2 uses brand new parlibutil.threading.Thread that has join() facility.
+Execute the ./go_good.sh sript in order to get the correct implementation.
+Execute the ./go_bad.sh in order to inject an error.